Submit

 .

-3. Locate the Also, note that we could also be looking for radio buttons, for example: Uva Online Judge uses Radio Buttons instead of a dropdown menu.
+Also, note that we could also be looking for radio buttons, for example: Uva Online Judge uses Radio Buttons instead of a dropdown menu.

 Press ctrl+f